 Let’s start with: Can you even connect one?
 Some solar panels output too much power for a small solar generator to handle.
 Check a solar panel’s output volts, amps, and watts and compare it with a solar generator’s solar input (different from AC input).

 If a solar panel’s output current (amps) and power (watts) are above what an EcoFlow solar generator can input, the excess will be wasted but won’t damage the unit.
 Excess voltage can, however, and should be within the stated range.
 Pretty straightforward?
 Well, great, because when you connect two panels in series* the voltage doubles, triples when you connect three, and so on.
 Amps don’t change.
 In the above example, three 160W solar panels (21.4V × 3 = 64.2V) would be just inside DELTA’s maximum input (65V); a fourth would be too much.

 *Likely what you’ll be using.
 It means panels are connected directly to each other instead of Y-shaped adapters.

-Solar is quieter and cleaner, with the only drawback being how much energy can be produced in a day.
+Solar is quieter and cleaner, with the only drawback being how much energy can be produced daily.
 Solar can be the clear winner for those who invest in enough panels and batteries to meet their daily energy consumption.

 Yes, but the problem isn’t about power, it’s about capacity.
-RV fridges consume around 1,000 watts a day (maybe less if it’s a small one): 5 peak hours of sunlight you’d need 200 extra watts of solar panels if your inverter and solar panels were 100% efficient.
+RV fridges consume around 1,000 watts a day (maybe less if it’s a small one).
+With 5 peak hours of sunlight, you’d need 200 extra watts of solar panels if your inverter and solar panels were 100% efficient.
 Since they’re not, two 160W solar panels could be enough to run a fridge assuming you have a battery with enough capacity to get you through the night.